AndreasLETANTER/MIRROR-B-OOP-400-NAN-4-1-raytracer-andreas.le-tanter/README.md

 ## Usage

-To use this project, you need to follow this steps:
+To use this project, you need to follow these steps:

 ```bash
 ./raytracer [configuration file] > [output file]
 ```

-- **configuration file** : the path of the configuration file, the file must be follow the configuration file documentation
+- **configuration file** : the path of the configuration file, the file must follow the configuration file documentation

 - **output file** : the path of the output file, the file must be a .ppm file